Online Tools for Instructional Continuity

 Web Conferencing / Collaboration

-From office hours to synchronous online meetings, UNM supports multiple tools for live interaction with your students.
+From office hours to synchronous online meetings, UNM supports Zoom for live interaction with your students.

 Zoom is an industry-leading web conferencing system that supports synchronous communication.
 UNM has signed an enterprise license with Zoom, and we can provision you with a Zoom Pro account upon request.
 The Zoom Information Page has good information about needed equipment and best practices for using the tool.
 For main and branch campus users, request a Zoom Pro license.
 HSC users can request an account through the office of the HSC CIO.